panda3d/panda3d-docs/introduction/tutorial/starting-panda3d.rst

       app = MyApp()
       app.run()

-   Here we made our main class inherit from ``ShowBase``.
-The ShowBase class loads most of the other Panda3D modules, and causes the 3D window to appear.
+   Here we made our main class inherit from :py:class:`~direct.showbase.ShowBase.ShowBase`.
+This class loads most of the other Panda3D modules, and causes the 3D window to appear.
-   The ``run()`` procedure in ShowBase contains the Panda3D main loop.
+   The :py:meth:`~direct.showbase.ShowBase.ShowBase.run()` method contains the Panda3D main loop.
 It renders a frame, handles the background tasks, and then repeats.
 It does not normally return, so it needs to be called only once and must be the last line in your script.
    In this particular example, there will be nothing to render, so you should expect a window containing an empty grey area.

    Running the Program
    -------------------